thinkbigthings/seebie/server/README.md

 To upgrade versions of Java in general:

 - Set the server's build.gradle sourceCompatibility
-- The heroku plugin also references the jdkVersion
+- The heroku plugin also references the Java version
 - Github Actions also references the Java version
 - Update the server README that references Java version